ngessner/ecomm-shop-front/README.md

 ### NOTICE:

-• This was a project for professor zachary moore
+• This was a project for practicing full-stack web development